“Spring is nature’s way of saying, ‘Let’s party!'” ~ Robin Williams

 We just never knew what kind of animal would need our help next.
 It was scary at times but never dull, that’s for sure.

 For instance, Scarlet, the enormous macaw, almost took off my thumb in one bite through a heavy leather glove!
-(We got to be good friends later…) And I single handedly saved the enormous boas and pythons from freezing to death one winter… although at times I wasn’t sure I was going to survive, honestly.
+(We got to be good friends later…) And I single handily saved the enormous boas and pythons from freezing to death one winter… although at times I wasn’t sure I was going to survive, honestly.

 I made a habit of communicating with all our animals because it helped their rehabilitation and healing, eased their stress and suffering so dramatically.